StuartBaxter-MVP/PPBestPractices/README.md

 As a minimum we should have at least 3 environments for every project:

-Development – used to create solutions.
+- Development – used to create solutions

-Test – used to test customisations.
+- Test – used to test customisations

-Production – Live system
+- Production – Live system

 Solutions deployed to Test or Production should be managed solutions.

-Use of environment variables will mean there is no need to create unmanaged layers in Production.
+Use of environment variables will mean there is very rarely a need to create unmanaged layers in Production.

 ## Environment Variables